Yuri05/TestCreateReports/README.md

-# Creation of Model Evaluation / Qualification Reports Directly on GitHub
+# Creation of Model Evaluation / Qualification Reports directly on GitHub

 ## Preparation
 * Fork this repository into your GitHub user account (if you have not done so yet).
-* [OPTIONAL] Synchronize the `main` branch of this repository with the parent OSP repository if required <br>(see [Syncing a fork](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/syncing-a-fork) in the GitHub documentation for details).
+* [OPTIONAL] Synchronize the `main` branch of your fork with the parent OSP repository if required <br>(see [Syncing a fork](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/syncing-a-fork) in the GitHub documentation for details).

 ## How to create model evaluation reports